Configure a new Agentless Desktop Single Sign-on implementation

-- Click on Local Intranet > Sites > Advanced and add the URL for your Okta org as configured in earlier steps.
-For example, https://<myorg>.okta.com.
+- Click Local Intranet > Sites > Advanced and add the URL for your Okta org as configured in earlier steps.
+For example, https://<myorg>.kerberos.okta.com.

 - Click Close and OK on the other configuration options.

-Okta recommends that you test the Agentless DSSO changes in a limited scope before rolling out widespread changes to your org.
-This includes deploying the registry key changes on a small but representative selection of machines in your domain.
+Okta recommends that you test the agentless DSSO changes before implementing widespread changes to your org.

-- STEP 1: Create a service account and configure an SPN
+- Create a service account and configure a Service Principal Name

-- Perform the steps in STEP 2: Configure browsers for SSO on Windows and STEP 3: Configure browsers for SSO on Mac as appropriate.
+- Configure browsers for agentless DSSO on Windows or Configure browsers for agentless DSSO on Mac.

 by signing in using the direct Agentless DSSO endpoint URL:

-If Agentless DSSO is configured correctly, you will be able to sign in without being prompted for credentials.
-If you experience problems signing in, ensure you have completed all the steps listed above.
-You can check the Troubleshooting section for additional help.
+If agentless DSSO is configured correctly, you can sign in without being prompted for credentials.
+If you experience problems signing in, make sure you have completed all of the implementation procedures.

 - Okta will automatically fail over to the default sign-in page.